perwin/imfit/docs/api_ref/design-and-architecture.rst

 requested.)
-The FunctionObjects vector contains instantiations of one or more classes (e.g., Gaussian, Exponential, Sersic, ExponentialDisk3D) which are subclasses of the abstract base class FunctionObject (defined in function\_object.h).
+The FunctionObjects vector contains instantiations of one or more classes (e.g., Gaussian, Exponential, Sersic, ExponentialDisk3D) which are subclasses of the abstract base class FunctionObject (defined in function_object.h).

 When a model image is constructed, the first step is to call the Setup() method on each FunctionObject and pass in the corresponding parameter values.
-This enables the FunctionObject instances to do any initial computations which don't depend on actual location within the image.
+This enables the FunctionObject instances to do any initial computations which don’t depend on actual location within the image.

 The value of an individual pixel in the model image is obtained by iterating over the individual FunctionObjects, calling its GetValue()